Build a laser anemometry system

 Using laser anemometry instead provides complete wind resource management including horizontal and vertical wind speed, direction, and turbulence.
-All the data wind farms need to pick the optimal location for new wind turbines – but without having to build a mast.
+All the data wind farms need to pick the optimal location for new wind turbines – but without building a mast.

-When making a laser anemometry system, one of the biggest challenges is to identify a laser source with very low intensity and phase-noise which can detect the very weak signal coming back from a Doppler-shift reflection.
+When making a laser anemometry system, one of the biggest challenges is to identify a laser source with very low intensity and phase noise that can detect the very weak signal coming back from a Doppler-shift reflection.

 Robust, reliable, and high sensitivity

-To deliver accurate wind measurements, the laser source must be robust, and its optical performance must be insensitive to structural and acoustic vibrations.
+The laser source must be robust to deliver accurate wind measurements, and its optical performance must be insensitive to structural and acoustic vibrations.
 Built as a DFB truly single-frequency fiber laser, the Koheras fiber laser fulfills all the criteria for wind LiDAR applications.

 - Proven reliability with industrial fiber laser design